Custom SQL query enrichment

 cache

-is the number of seconds that an entry can stay in the cache before it is forcibly evicted.
-This is useful to prevent stale values from being retrieved in the case that your DB can return different values for the same key over time
+sizeis the maximum number of entries to hold in the cache at any one time.
+The minimum value is1.ttlis the number of seconds that an entry can stay in the cache before it is forcibly evicted.
+This is useful to prevent stale values from being retrieved in the case that your database can return different values for the same key over time.

 ignoreOnError